EdSwArchitect/ai-taxi-model/README.md

 - `yellow_tripdata_2025_01.parquet`
 - `green_tripdata_2025_01.parquet`

-## Quarkus Service
+## Quarkus Services

+The project includes multiple services for processing taxi data:

+### TaxiMonitor Service
-The `TaxiMonitor` and `OpenSearchService` work together to automatically monitor a directory for Parquet files and index them to OpenSearch.
+`TaxiMonitor` and `OpenSearchService` work together to automatically monitor a directory for Parquet files and index them to OpenSearch using polling-based monitoring (checks every 30 seconds).

+### ParquetFileDirectoryMonitor Service
+`ParquetFileDirectoryMonitor` uses Java's `WatchService` API for real-time file monitoring and processes files using `ParquetToDatabaseService` to store data in PostgreSQL.
+This service automatically starts when the Quarkus application starts and monitors the input directory for new Parquet files.

+**Key Features**:
+- Real-time file detection (no polling delay)
+- Automatic schema detection (Green vs Yellow taxi)
+- Database table creation and data insertion
+- Async file processing to avoid blocking
+- Comprehensive error handling and file management
+- Metrics tracking for monitoring

+## TaxiMonitor Service (OpenSearch)

 ### Prerequisites